mindiff/aegeus-ui/docs/src/markdown/trail/index.md

 Thanks for watching this demo, perhaps you liked it.

-I did this project as a POC for some other work I'm currently doing.
-The task was to demonstrate meaningful integration of Blockchain with IPFS technology.
-The choice of Aegeus as the underlying platform is technically arbitrary and only here for your benefit.
-I like what you are doing and I thought you might find it interesting to see what already can be done with Aegeus.
-With a little more work on the UI, you may even want to release something based on this as an early preview of the future Aegeus platform.
-This could boost community and invetor confidence in the project.

 If you like to install this on your side, have a look at this [setup guide](Setup-Guide-Bob.md)